CDCgov/ngsqi-astro/README.md

      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.   -->
 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->

-1. Input paired-end metagenomics reads (.fastq) and isolate data (.fna) with samplesheet
+1. Input paired-end metagenomics reads (.fastq) and isolate data (.fna) with samplesheets
-2. Perform pre-processing on metagenomics reads (FastQC, FastP, PHIX, Hostile*)
+2. Perform pre-processing on metagenomics reads (FastQC, FastP, PHIX, Hostile)
-3. Screen metagenomes and isolate data for ARGs (AMRFinderPlus, Ariba, ABRICATE, RGI*)
+3. Screen metagenomes for antimicrobial resistance genes (AMRFinderPlus, ABRICATE, RGI)
 4. Perform taxonomic profiling on metagenomics reads to identify microbial community composition (MetaPhlAn v4.1)
-5. Integrate isolate data with taxonomic profiling results to link specific bacterial strains with their abundance in the metagenomics dataset
+6. Simulate sequencing reads (NEAT, RAGTAG)
-6. Simulate sequencing reads (NEAT)
+7. Integrate in silico reads with empirical metagenomes
-7. Integrate in silico reads into empirical dataset
+8. Perform taxonomic profiling on in silico dataset (MetaPhlAn v4.1)
-8. Perform taxonomic profiling on in silico dataset as quality control (MetaPhlAn v4.1)
+9. Perform ARG detection on in silico dataset
-9. Generate summary, visualizations and other output files (AMR: HARMONIZATION, TAXONOMY: Hclust2, etc.*)
+9. Generate summary, visualizations and other output files (AMR: HARMONIZATION, TAXONOMY: Hclust2, etc.)

 ## Usage